puppeteer/puppeteer/docs/api.md

 This method fetches an element with `selector` and focuses it.
 If there's no element matching `selector`, the method throws an error.

+#### frame.goto(url, options)
+- `url` <[string]> URL to navigate frame to.
+The url should include scheme, e.g. `https://`.
+- `options` <[Object]> Navigation parameters which might have the following properties:
+  - `timeout` <[number]> Maximum navigation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
+The default value can be changed by using the [page.setDefaultNavigationTimeout(timeout)](#pagesetdefaultnavigationtimeouttimeout) method.
+  - `waitUntil` <[string]|[Array]<[string]>> When to consider navigation succeeded, defaults to `load`.
+Given an array of event strings, navigation is considered to be successful after all events have been fired.
+Events can be either:
+    - `load` - consider navigation to be finished when the `load` event is fired.
+    - `domcontentloaded` - consider navigation to be finished when the `DOMContentLoaded` event is fired.
+    - `networkidle0` - consider navigation to be finished when there are no more than 0 network connections for at least `500` ms.
+    - `networkidle2` - consider navigation to be finished when there are no more than 2 network connections for at least `500` ms.
+  - `referer` <[string]> Referer header value.
+If provided it will take preference over the referer header value set by [page.setExtraHTTPHeaders()](#pagesetextrahttpheadersheaders).
+- returns: <[Promise]<?[Response]>> Promise which resolves to the main resource response.
+In case of multiple redirects, the navigation will resolve with the response of the last redirect.

+The `frame.goto` will throw an error if:
+- there's an SSL error (e.g. in case of self-signed certificates).
+- target URL is invalid.
+- the `timeout` is exceeded during navigation.
+- the main resource failed to load.

+> **NOTE** `frame.goto` either throw or return a main resource response.
+The only exceptions are navigation to `about:blank` or navigation to the same URL with a different hash, which would succeed and return `null`.

+> **NOTE** Headless mode doesn't support navigation to a PDF document.
+See the [upstream issue](https://bugs.chromium.org/p/chromium/issues/detail?id=761295).

 #### frame.hover(selector)
 - `selector` <[string]> A [selector] to search for element to hover.
 If there are multiple elements satisfying the selector, the first will be hovered.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully hovered.
 Promise gets rejected if there's no element matching `selector`.